-Georgia State faculty earned a record $150.2 million in external research funding in fiscal year 2020, the sixth consecutive year that funding has exceeded $100 million.
+Georgia State faculty earned $164.2 million in research funding in fiscal year 2022, the highest total in university history.

 – Susan Shows, President, Georgia Research Alliance